TOI-1338: Observational history

+Binary system

+Physical characteristics

-TOI-1338 is a single-lined spectroscopic binary system, consisting of an F8 star and a red dwarf of spectral type M. The system has an age of 4.4 billion years.
-The two stars with masses of 1.13 and 0.313 revolve around each other every 14.6 days.
-The red dwarf is about nine magnitudes fainter than the primary star and cannot be detected in the spectrum.
+TOI-1338 is a single-lined spectroscopic binary system, consisting of an F-type star and a red dwarf of spectral type M. The red dwarf is about nine magnitudes fainter than the primary star and cannot be detected in the spectrum.

+The primary star of the binary system, A, is hotter (temperature 6031 K), brighter (luminosity 2.1 solar luminosity), larger (radius 1.32 solar radius, and more massive (1.1 solar mass) than the Sun.
+The secondary, B, is cooler (temperature 3300 K), dimmer (luminosity 0.009 solar luminosity),smaller (radius 0.31 solar radius, and less massive (0.31 solar mass) than the Sun.
+The system has an age of six billion years.

+Orbit

+The two stars orbit each other every 14.6 days and are mutually separated by an average distance of about 0.13 astronomical units (20 e6km).
 The orbit of the two stars is inclined at 89.7° to the plane of the sky (so edge-on) and both primary and secondary eclipses can be observed, although the brightness changes are very small.
 The primary eclipse occurs when the hotter primary star is partially occulted by the cooler secondary.
 It lasts about five hours and the brightness decreases by about 4%.
 The secondary eclipses occur when the cooler star is occulted by the hotter star.
 They also last about five hours but the brightness drops by less than half a percent.